Anger at Our Children

 Modeling Anger Regulation for Children

-I hate to be the one to break the news to those parents who haven't yet noticed that their children do not learn emotional regulation from what you tell them.
+I hate to be the one to break the news to you, if you haven't already noticed, Your children do not learn emotional regulation from what you tell them.
 They learn by watching you.
 Actually, all mammals learn by a process called modeling, wherein the juveniles mimic the adults.

-Although their intellectual maturity is far less advanced than that of their parents, children experience anger for the same reasons as adults, mostly to defend the sense of self from the pain of temporary diminishment.
+Although their intellectual maturity is far less advanced than that of their parents, children experience anger for the same reasons as adults, mostly to defend against a precipitous drop in self-value.
 At the moment of anger, both children and adults feel bad about themselves.
 Making angry people feel worse about themselves can only make matters worse.

 Children must learn to restore their sense of core value under stress.
 This means holding onto self-value when hurt or displeased, which helps them regulate the impulse for retaliation when they are angry.
 They will only learn this invaluable life skill by watching their parents.